Spotlight on SLO County corruption: IWMA

 Over the past two weeks, Ogren has lobbied trash haulers and public officials to stay in the IWMA with assurances the agency will operate legitimately moving forward.

 For decades, staff ran the IWMA with virtually no supervision from its governing board.
 Multiple investigations by CalCoastNews and Carl Knudson & Associates found hundreds of thousands of dollars in unaccounted for spending.
-Among charges that were reviewed were payments for for video rentals, online shopping, expensive meals, a business license in Georgia and personal telephones.
+Among charges that were reviewed were payments for video rentals, online shopping, expensive meals, a business license in Georgia and to pay for personal phone bills.

 The SLO County District Attorney’s Office announced in 2018 that it was investigating the IWMA for possible fraud.
 Last week, prosecutors charged the former board secretary of the IWMA with 10 felonies — nine for embezzlement and one for destruction of public records.

-Ogren claims to have cleaned up the IWMA, but long time secretary Patti Toews and attorneys with Adamski, Moroski, Madden, Cumberland & Green remain in the positions they occupied during the agency’s suspect spending.
+Ogren claims to have cleaned up the IWMA, but long-time secretary Patti Toews and attorneys with Adamski, Moroski, Madden, Cumberland & Green remain in the positions they occupied during the agency’s suspect spending.

 The SLO County Board of Supervisors is scheduled to discuss whether or not to leave the IWMA on Tuesday morning.